studio-ousia/luke/README.md

 **[Open Entity](https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html)**
 (entity typing).

-This repository contains the source code to pre-train the model and fine-tune it to solve downstream tasks.
+This repository contains the source code to pretrain the model and fine-tune it to solve downstream tasks.

 ## News

-**April xx, 2022: The mLUKE fine-tuning code is available**
+**April 12, 2022: The mLUKE fine-tuning code is available**

 [The example code](examples) is updated.
 Now it is based on [allennlp](https://github.com/allenai/allennlp) and [transformers](https://github.com/huggingface/transformers).